attestantio/vouch/docs/accountmanager.md

   - **`wallet/Validator.*[02468]`** will return all accounts in _wallet_ starting with _Validator_ and ending in an even number

 At least one account specifier is required for the Dirk account manager.

+### timeout
+`timeout` is the time that Vouch will wait for any single operation against the Dirk server to complete.
+This defaults to 30 seconds.

 ## `wallet`
 The `wallet` account manager obtains account information from local wallets, and signs locally.
 It supports wallets created by [ethdo](https://github.com/wealdtech/ethdo).